 The best application for roller shades is going to be on larger openings.

 But anywhere where you want to have an unfiltered view.
 It will most likely be a window where the view is the most important aspect of that window.
-You’re not just looking to keep the natural light coming through, but actually see the details of what’s going on outside.
+You’re not just looking to keep the natural light coming through but to see the details of what’s going on outside.

-Everything else that we do, whether that would be plantation shutters, silhouettes or zebra shades, all those things have a certain focal point to them.
-They create a certain ambience.
+Everything else that we do, whether that would be plantation shutters, silhouettes, or zebra shades, all those things have a certain focal point to them.
+They create a certain ambiance.
 With roller shades it’s different.
 They have their functionality and then they have that disappearing effect.